Hannah Cullwick: Diaries

-Cullwick's occupations
+Diary-keeping became part of the relationship between the two shortly after meeting, when Munby encouraged Cullwick to write and send diaries and letters so the two could keep in touch.
+Servants in this period had little free time, so despite living just a few miles away from one another, the two were rarely able to meet until they lived in the same household.
+Due to the social and educational gap between the two they had trouble making conversation in person; the diaries were a way for Cullwick to relate information Munby wanted to know: the number of boots cleaned, dirty tasks done around the home, and how she spent her money.

+Cullwick's diaries span seventeen volumes and were written from 1854 to 1873, comprising several million words.
+The tone and style varies from brief sentence-long summaries to longer, more thoughtful entries.
+Munby seems to be the main motivator of her diary-keeping, as she professed to prefer sewing, and ceased writing diary entries after their marriage.

+Historical analysis

+Hannah Cullwick's life and diaries have been thought by historians to exemplify a number of social dynamics that characterized the Victorian era in which she and her husband, Arthur Munby, lived.
+Their roleplaying scenarios frequently dramatized the intersections of sexuality, race, social class, and gender.
 Cullwick's role as a maid-of-all-work allowed her to straddle the dwindling world of the ancient gentry and the growing world of industrialization.
-She worked as a lower servant at both rural manorial estates and urban dwellings of elites.
-Other specific occupations included working as a pot girl in an inn, a nursery maid, and a kitchen maid.

 Women in Victorian England and the art of invisible labour

 Middle-class women in Victorian England were often expected to display idle, leisurely lifestyles.
 Women were meant to maintain the domestic sphere as housewives, but conceal any signs of their labor within their households.
 Despite the fact that maintaining a middle-class household required immense amounts of energy, often requiring the help of maids like Hannah Cullwick, women attempted to hide any evidence of their work and conform to the societal ideal of the idle woman.
 However, only a small population of the elite-upper and upper-middle class were able to afford adequate household staff to maintain their houses.
 In reality, many middle-class women were working tirelessly to maintain the upkeep of their homes, desperately trying to preserve their station in the "respectable" class.
 The concept of the ideal woman, who performed the "conspicuous labor of leisure," devalued the work that women were actually doing, hiding this work from society's view.

 If Victorian households had enough income at their disposal and they were able to employ household servants, these servants were expected to remain unseen.
 Servants were expected to do their most unsanitary work during the early hours of the morning or the late hours of the night, avoiding the view of their employers and guests.
 Maids and governesses were also expected to present themselves with clean white sleeves and aprons, removing any indication of their labor from the domestic realm.